 A Hamline University chemistry professor for over 15 years, woodworker, and long-time LEGO enthusiast, Dr. Tom brings a fascination with the natural world to help his students teach themselves how to learn and study.

 Ann Angle has been homeschooling for the past 12 years.
-In her free time, she enjoys reading, sewing, cross-stitch, playing board games and cosplay.
+In her free time, she enjoys reading, sewing, cross-stitching, playing board games, and cosplaying.
 She’s very excited to teach at PHS!

 Jeanne Bain has been helping people find their voices and tell their stories for most of her adult life.
 She holds a Masters Degree in Human Development with an emphasis in youth development and creativity.
 She employs her undergraduate degree and early work experience in theater to her facilitation, infusing her classes with energy, excitement, and movement.